 - Syndicating podcast episodes to YouTube, where the top shows have tens of thousands of incremental listens.
 I’ll take it!

 - Creating a free mini-course on how to start a blog.

 Homework: Do you have a video for your primary keywords?
+If you don’t, you’re missing out.
 How can you use YouTube to educate or entertain your target customers?